ffplayout/ffplayout/docs/CONFIG.md

 - with `logo_filter = overlay=W-w-12:12` you can modify the logo position
 - with `use_loudnorm` you can activate single pass EBU R128 loudness normalization
 - `loud_*` can adjust the loudnorm filter
 - `output_count` sets the outputs for the filtering, > 1 gives the option to use the same filters for multiple outputs.
-This outputs can be taken in 'ffmpeg_param', names will be vout2, vout3;
+This outputs can be taken in 'stream_param', names will be vout2, vout3;
 aout2, aout2 etc.

 **INFO:** output is progressive!